allartk/leaflet.offline/docs/api.md

 <dl>
 <dt><a href="#ControlStatus">ControlStatus</a> : <code>Object</code></dt>
 <dd><p>Status of ControlSaveTiles, keeps info about process during downloading
-ans saving tiles.
+and saving tiles.
 Used internal and as object for events.</p>
 </dd>
 </dl>